 The corporate subscribers to Office 365, Office 365 ProPlus will now have an upgraded Office 365 every six months, just like Windows 10- according to the sources.
 This can be seen as an alignment with Windows 10.
 Microsoft outlined how it plans to deliver and support ProPlus, starting in September.

-In this post we’ve listed Microsoft’s description to the most important questions and there answers.
+In this post, we’ve listed Microsoft’s description of the most important questions and there answers.

 With this announcement, Microsoft seeks to have the customer feedback.

 As per Ron Markezich, a Microsoft marketing executive, Customers also asked them to simplify the update process — and to improve the coordination between Office and Windows and this announcement will truly be a matter of delight for them.

 Microsoft, with this announcement, aims at promoting “Secure Productive Enterprise” (SPE), a subscription program that combines Windows 10 Enterprise, Office 365 and Enterprise Mobility + Security.Because SPE bundled both Windows 10 and Office 365 ProPlus, subscribers had to deal with two different upgrade tempos.

 “This change will make planning and managing updates for both Office and Windows easier for customers using the Secure Productive Enterprise,” Markezich, the Microsoft marketing exec, said.

 Customers told Microsoft it needed to synchronize the Windows 10 and Office 365 ProPlus release schedules if it wanted to sell SPE.